jolicode/castor/README.md

 # Castor

-Castor is a PHP tool to create commands from a PHP function with helpers to execute processes.
+Castor is a DX oriented task runner and command launcher built with PHP.

+It comes with many helpers to make your life easier:

+* arguments and options parsing
+* autocomplete
+* process execution
+* parallel processing
+* file watching
+* notification
+* logging
+* great DX

 ## Usage

 As an example, you could create a command that print "Hello castor" by creating a file `.castor.php` with the following content:

 ```php
 <?php